tunapanda/wp-data-kpis/README.md

 add_filter("measure_kpis","myplugin_measure_kpis");
 ```
 * When gathering KPIs, the granularity of how to measure it is fixed and it is per day.
-It is not necesarily the only way to display the information.
-But the way that it is measuerd is always per day.
+It is not necessarily the only way to display the information.
+But the way that it is measured is always per day.
 * It is possible to create a "dashboard" or "data view".
 In order to create a data view, a number of KPIs are specified.
 The data view will the historical values of these KPIs as different charts.
 One line on the chart per KPI.
 * It is possible to create new KPIs by combining existing ones with an expression.
 For example, it would be possible to create the KPI `numberOfItemsBoughtPerVisitor` using the formula `itemsBought / numberOfVisitors`.
 * The plugin has a REST endpoint to deliver all the current values of all defined KPIs.